Skip to Content

 230 East Main St., Fredericksburg, TX

-Chef Jordan Muraglia and artist Richard Boprae fused their varying passions in 2012 to establish Vaudeville, the ultimate one-stop hub for dining, fine art and retail.
-The striking three-story building houses an art gallery, market and luxury boutique selling a mix of items from high fashion to home goods.
-On the bottom floor, you’ll find the elegant bistro, the menu a creative journey that makes a strong case for ordering multiple courses.
+Chef Jordan Muraglia and artist Richard Boprae fused their varying passions in 2012 to establish Vaudeville, the ultimate one-stop hub for dining, fine art, and retail.
+The striking three-story building houses an art gallery, market, and luxury boutique selling a mix of items from high fashion to home goods.
+On the bottom floor, you’ll find the elegant bistro, the menu, and a creative journey that makes a strong case for ordering multiple courses.